baumgach/baumgach.github.io/_pages/research.md

 surprisingly little of this technology has leaked into medical practice.
 One reason for this is that the medical domain is an extremely high-stakes application field with extraordinary demands on robustness of algorithms.
-Another reason is that algorithmic outputs are not suitable for clinical decision making if neither the patient nor the doctor can understand the reasoning behind the prediction, and clinicians are loath to the thus-far predominately black-box technology.
+Another reason is that algorithmic outputs are not suitable for clinical decision making if neither the patient nor the doctor can understand the reasoning behind the prediction, and clinicians are loath to use the thus-far predominately black-box technology.
 Both of the above points also have important implications for the certification of AI technology.

 Therefore, in order to start harnessing the massive potential of machine learning for healthcare, and to actually use it to improve real patient outcomes,